Mazamars312/openfpga-pcengine-cd/README.md

 -	Have not tested games that crash halfway in.
 Maybe some testers can confirm this for me later on

+-   Games that have FMV use track latency to keep the timing do de-sync at this moment.
+    Will have a look at this in the next build.

 Change log from 0.1.6:
 ----------------------